 Misrepresent Insurance Benefits

 The insurance company does not have to tell you their policy limits in most cases.
-It is important that someone who has suffered a serious injury knows how to verify that the alleged insurance policy benefits are accurate.
+It is important that someone who has suffered a serious injury know how to verify that the alleged insurance policy benefits are accurate.
 There are various methods to accomplish this, and while none are guaranteed methods of ascertaining the truth, the combination of having the adverse driver sign an affidavit, getting asset checks performed, checking insurance company documents, and getting certified copies of declaration of policy limits, or taking a depositions of the adverse driver on these issues can increase the chances of determining how much insurance money is available as compensation.

 Some of the adjusters out there are very nice.
 There is nothing evil or wrong with being an adjuster, and many are well-meaning people.
 While some will try to deceive a claimant, many will be honest in what they say.
-However, it is vital to remember that the insurance adjuster is not a "friend" and has a job to do that is against your best interests.
+However, it is vital to remember that the insurance adjuster is not a "friend," and has a job to do that is against your best interests.

 To over-simply their job, it is the adjuster's job to report to their supervisor that they settled your case for the least amount of money possible.
 What would happen if an adjuster agreed to pay everyone who was injured what the injured person thought was fair and reasonable?
-The adjuster would probably not keep his or her job very long.
+The adjuster would probably not keep his or her job for very long.

 If an adjuster comes to your house or promises to pay your future medical expenses, beware.
-This is often an empty promise that will never be followed-up upon, but will instead be used to trick you into thinking you are dealing with a company you can trust, only to later learn it was an attempt to prevent you from hiring the best injury attorney you could find for your case.
+This is often an empty promise that will never be followed-up on, but will instead be used to trick you into thinking you are dealing with a company you can trust, only to later learn it was an attempt to prevent you from hiring the best injury attorney you could find for your case.

 When an adjuster asks you to sign forms, it is sometimes done to gather information they have a reasonable right to see.
 However, these forms which require a claimant's signature sometimes cause that seriously injured individual to lose all of their rights, and other times lead to the collection of irrelevant information that the insurance company tries to use against you.

-Ask for a recorded statement
+Ask for a Recorded Statement

 The primary reason the insurance companies want a recorded statement is so that they can try to twist your words and use an honest statement against you at a later date.
 We know you may be thinking, "But I tell the truth."
-Good, you'd better tell the truth or no good lawyer will represent you and the jury will never believe you, if the case goes to trial.
+(Good, you'd better tell the truth or no good lawyer will represent you and the jury will never believe you, if the case goes to trial!)
 However, it is foolhardy to trust that they will not try to use the recorded statement any way they can, even to the point of taking things out of context.
-If the adjuster just wants to know what happened, why do they insist on a "recorded" statement, when a statement that is not recorded would provide them all the answers they want.
+If the adjuster just wants to know what happened, why do they insist on a "recorded" statement, when a statement that is not recorded would provide them all the answers they want?